dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/control-customization.md

 ms.assetid: a3d9930e-5597-470e-a636-dcf65eac500b
 ---
 # Control Customization
-This category covers the various base classes, interfaces and other elements and concepts used in creating a fully functional [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] control.
+This category covers the various base classes, interfaces and other elements and concepts used in creating a fully functional Windows Presentation Foundation (WPF) control.

 ## In This Section
  [Control Authoring Overview](control-authoring-overview.md)